INFORMSJoC/2023.0195/README.md

 # Divide-and-Contrast: A Machine Learning Method for Text-based Risk Prediction Using Earnings Conference Call Transcripts

-This repo provides a reference implementation of **CML-Risk** as described in the paper "Contrastive Multi-task Learning for Risk Prediction":
+This repo provides a reference implementation of **CML-Risk** as described in the paper "Divide-and-Contrast: A Machine Learning Method for Text-based Risk Prediction Using Earnings Conference Call Transcripts":

 ![Contrastive Objectives](pics/joc_figure.png)